-Many locals and out-of-towners take a trip down the Urban Bourbon Trail and experience the taste of more than 50 different Kentucky Spirits and collect stamps along the way as a souvenir.
+Many locals and out-of-towners take a trip down to the Urban Bourbon Trail.
+As a visitor, you will experience the taste of more than 50 different Kentucky Spirits and collect stamps along the way as a souvenir.

 5. Louisville's Weather is kinda...Crazy!

 Many people ask when moving to Louisville.
 "What's the weather Like?"
 Louisville's Weather has four distinct seasons.
 Spring, Summer, Fall, and Winter.
-An average temperature in most parts of Kentucky for the summer is 88 degrees but there are many days in the summer where temperatures can easily exceed the upper 90's or even into the 100's.
+The average temperature in most parts of Kentucky for the summer is 88 degrees.
+However, there are many days in the summer where temperatures can easily exceed the upper 90's or even into the 100's.

 As for the winter months...the average temperature is 37 degrees.
 At times the temperature can even drop below zero.
-March is typically the wettest month of the year and October tends to be the driest month of the year.
+March is usually the wettest month of the year and October tends to be the driest month of the year.
 If you visit Louisville in the Summer months, be sure to bring the right clothes.
-It can be very hot and humid at times.
+It can be very hot and humid at times!

-One downside to living in Louisville and the local weather...is that majority of the people that live here, tend to suffer from allergies.
-Living in the 'Ohio Valley' you may be one of the ones that will experience this as well.
-Running nose, itchy eyes, and sneezing will become the norm during these Spring and Fall months if you suffer from seasonal allergies.
+One downside to living in Louisville and the local weather...is that the majority of people that live here suffer from allergies.
+Being that Louisville is located in the 'Ohio Valley' you may experience this as well.
+Running nose, itchy eyes, and sneezing will become the norm during the Spring and Summer months.

 6. Louisville is known for College Basketball

-If you are moving to the Louisville area, you will definitely learn that College basketball is a hot topic around town.
+If you are moving to the Louisville area, you will notice that College basketball is a hot topic around town.
 Louisville is towards the top of the list of CBS 'Best in College Sports'.
-You will learn fairly quickly that you will have to pick one or the other to cheer for.
+As a Louisvillian you will also have to pick one or the other to cheer for.